fog/fog/lib/fog/rackspace/docs/cloud_servers.md

-#Next Gen Cloud Servers™ (compute_v2)
+#Next Generation Cloud Servers™ (compute_v2)

-This document will explain how to get started using Next Gen Cloud Servers™ with Fog.
-Users should have read [Getting Started with Fog and the Rackspace Open Cloud](/getting_started.md) document.
+This document explains how to get started using Next Gneration Cloud Servers™ with Fog.
+It assumes you have read the [Getting Started with Fog and the Rackspace Open Cloud](/getting_started.md) document.

 ## Starting irb console